As told by the inventor, Vince Sunter – so it’s the detailed version!

 Time to get some help I figured and spoke to many people – lots of interest but nothing of substance.
 On 24-06-98 I put a detailed proposal to the then RTA Driver Development Dept Mgr, Mr David Hill after very supportive and helpful statements from Mr Ron Chisholm, a Dept officer.
 This report was titled “Accident Rate Reduction Strategy via Development of Multiple Driver Training Simulator Capacity – Preliminary Feasibility Assessment” and was a concise 13 pages with a 2 page cover letter and about 100 pages of Appendices covering the various technical products and software contemplated at the time.
 My basic premise was that if you start drip feeding a project like this with a few $k pa it is likely to reap serious dividends over a few years, and I provided detailed budget costing of how it was likely to play out.

 In short, the RTA of the time wanted to buy mature technology and they saw an R&D style of approach as inappropriate use of public funding.
 For me, I took it that it was a tool and up to me to demonstrate it could be done.
 Given my financial situation at the time, not a chance!
 So I parked it.
 But it proved to be very useful having condensed all my thoughts at the time and, whilst things have changed a lot since then, I still rely on that document for guidance as it really was a well configured overall plan to full implementation!
 I figured solving the software aspects was something I could do cheaply over time and have another go at the project later.
 But that report detailed the exact approach I have ended up taking, with a couple of key technical changes.
-So far (as at Feb 2017) I am beating the budget for direct costs, but way over for hours taken!
-Which is a good thing actually as the prototype being built now is far more nuanced than the originally conceived device.
+(Current comment: over two decades later, still beating that budget for direct costs, but way over for hours taken!
+Which is a good thing, as prototype builds are far more nuanced than the originally conceived device).

 2005: By now I have done enough trialing with my treasured stitched footage to realise the whole video-stitching thing was going to be a flop; after a couple of useful gimmicky experiences, it simply wasn’t going to be a pathway to get the behaviour changing results needed.
 Windows 2000 and ME releases hadn’t been helpful but XP had potential, so I started looking again.
 By now I realised the only way this will work is to generate a mathematical world and have people maneuver around in that.
 I approached Sega to see if they were interested in doing something and surprisingly got a flat no.